 MM.
 74-76.
 Here I indicate the ascending parallel sixths of this passage.

 MM.
 86-88.
 Descending thirds, which could actually begin in measure eighty-five with the B and D#, form the underlying structure of this passage.

-Please refer to the pdf below which contains the complete harmonic analysis using traditional Roman numeral analysis as well as lead-sheet style chord designations, which to me seems a more practical system for most guitarists.
+Please refer to the pdf above which contains the complete harmonic analysis using traditional Roman numeral analysis as well as lead-sheet style chord designations, which to me seems a more practical system for most guitarists.